Public Lectures

 Past, present and future of globalization

-We are honored and so very excited to welcome Manfred B. Steger, Professor of Global and Transnational Sociology at the University of Hawaii-Mānoa as Distinguished Global Fellow 2021 at the Center for Advanced Studies.
-Up until December 2021, Manfred Steger will provide his expertise as one of the most acclaimed researchers in the field of Global Studies to the scientists at Eurac Research and to the broader public.
-Since globalization affects everyone, there will be four public lectures open to all interested parties.
+We were honored to welcome Manfred B. Steger, Professor of Global and Transnational Sociology at the University of Hawaii-Mānoa as Distinguished Global Fellow 2021 at the Center for Advanced Studies.
+Up until December 2021, Manfred Steger provided his expertise as one of the most acclaimed researchers in the field of Global Studies to the scientists at Eurac Research and to the broader public.

 2nd Public Lecture